 - If using immediately, drop in a large pot of salted boiling water for a few minutes.
 The cavatelli are done when they float to the top.
 (Try to shake off as much as the flour as possible before boiling them).
 Taste to make sure they are cooked to your liking.

 - If freezing, place the tray of cavatelli in the freezer and once frozen, place in plastic bag in the freezer.
 Can be cooked frozen.
 (Should take 6-8 minutes to cook.
-Taste to make sure they are cooked).
+Once they rise to the top, they should be done.
+Taste to make sure they are cookedto your liking).

 - Serve with your favorite sauce.